Thiagodcv/lqr-ception/README.md

 # LQR, iLQR, and Differentiable LQR
-This repository contains an implementation of finite- and infinite-horizon LQR [1], iLQR, and Differentiable LQR [3].
+This repository contains an implementation of finite- and infinite-horizon LQR [1], iLQR [2], and Differentiable LQR [3].
 WARNING: I wrote this code in the summer of 2023, and I vaguely remember there being some issue with my Differentiable LQR implementation; the good news is that my code is fairly easy to read, and so it still might be helpful for anyone trying to acquaint themselves with Differentiable LQR.

 ## Citations